 Our hope is that in becoming familiar with Tompkins County Holocaust survivors and their life stories, students and teachers will delve deeply beyond textbook knowledge to learn important lessons about the Holocaust.
 In collaboration with live Ithaca-area speakers (Ithaca Area United Jewish Community Holocaust Speakers’ Bureau), we hope to enhance the efforts of second generation speakers to tell first generation stories.

-Now, as we face COVID-19 school closings and distance learning, this series of oral histories can serve many area middle and high school students learning online or independently about members of our community whose lives were changed by the Holocaust.
+This series of oral histories can serve many area middle and high school students learning online or independently about members of our community whose lives were changed by the Holocaust.

 Holocaust Education Playlist